Level:

 4 spots added - 47 photos shared

-Ringed with palm trees and a luxuriant vegetation, and connected by fine strips of white sand, Granito de Oro islets comes straight out of a picture postcard.
+Lined with palm trees and lush jungle, and connected by fine strips of white sand, Granito de Oro islets come straight out of a postcard.
 The crystal-clear waters surrounding the islet will bring you wonderful snorkeling adventures in a paradisiacal setting.
-In these rocky areas, colonized by hard coral, you will come across hawksbill sea turtles and a large variety of colorful fish.
+In these rocky areas, colonized by hard coral, you will come across sea turtles, reef sharks and a diversity of colorful fish.

-The area to explore is at the east of the beach, along the rocky islets.
-You can follow the suggested tour (see map below), of approximately 350 meters long, to enjoy the best parts of the spot.
+The snorkeling area extends east of the beach, along the rocky islets.
+You can follow the suggested tour (see map above), approximately 350 meters long, to enjoy the best parts of the location.

 You must be logged in to post a comment.